 We are a commercial-stage biopharmaceutical company with a limited operating history upon which you can evaluate our business and prospects.
 We have a single product, FYARRO, approved for commercial sale by the FDA in November 2021 and launched commercially in the United States for treatment of advanced malignant perivascular epithelioid cell tumor ("PEComa") in February 2022.
-We generated net product sales for FYARRO of \$5.9 million for the three months ended March 31, 2023.
+We generated net product sales for FYARRO of \$6.2 million and \$12.1 million for the three and six months ended June 30, 2023, respectively.
 We continue to incur significant research and development and other expenses related to our ongoing operations.
 We have not yet demonstrated an ability to overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the biopharmaceutical area.
 Consequently, any predictions about our future performance may not be as accurate as they would be if we had a history of successfully developing and commercializing biopharmaceutical products.

 To date, we have devoted substantially all of our resources to research and development activities, business planning, establishing and maintaining our intellectual property portfolio, preparing for commercialization of FYARRO, hiring personnel, raising capital and providing general and administrative support for these operations.
-We conducted a Phase 2 registrational study of FYARRO (the "AMPECT" trial) for PEComa and completed a rolling New Drug Application (an

-"NDA") submission for FYARRO in May 2021.
+We conducted a Phase 2 registrational study of FYARRO (the "AMPECT" trial) for PEComa and completed a rolling New Drug Application (an "NDA") submission for FYARRO in May 2021.
 The U.S. Food and Drug Administration (the "FDA") accepted our NDA in July 2021 and approved FYARRO for the treatment of advanced malignant PEComa in November 2021.

-Based on the AMPECT trial and emerging data for FYARRO in other solid tumors with truncating Tuberous Sclerosis Complex 1 and 2 ("TSC1 & TSC2") alterations, and following discussions with the FDA, we opened enrollment for our registration-directed tumor-agnostic Phase 2 trial ("PRECISION 1") in malignant solid tumors harboring TSC1 & TSC2 inactivating alterations in the first quarter of 2022.
-In addition, in October 2022 we entered into a collaboration and supply agreement with Mirati Therapeutics, Inc. ("Mirati") to evaluate the combination of Mirati's adagrasib (KRAZATITM), a KRAS^{G12C} selective inhibitor, and FYARRO in KRAS^{G12C} mutant non-small cell lung cancer (NSCLC) and other solid tumors.
+Based on the AMPECT trial and emerging data for FYARRO in other solid tumors with truncating Tuberous Sclerosis Complex 1 and 2 ("TSC1 & TSC2") alterations, and following discussions with the FDA, we opened enrollment for our registration-directed tumor-agnostic Phase 2 trial ("PRECISION1") in malignant solid tumors harboring TSC1 & TSC2 inactivating alterations in the first quarter of 2022.
+In addition, in October 2022, we entered into a collaboration and supply agreement with Mirati Therapeutics, Inc. ("Mirati") to evaluate the combination of Mirati's adagrasib (KRAZATITM), a KRAS^{G12C} selective inhibitor, and FYARRO in KRAS^{G12C} mutant non-small cell lung cancer (NSCLC) and other solid tumors.
 Under the terms of the agreement, Mirati will be responsible for sponsoring and operating the Phase 1/2 study and we will supply study drug and jointly share the cost of the study.
-Our other programs are in early preclinical research stages.
+In August 2023, we announced that we expect to initiate in the fourth quarter of 2023 a (i) Phase 2 open-label, multi-institutional study to evaluate the efficacy and safety of the combination of FYARRO with letrozole for the treatment of advanced or recurrent endometrioid-type endometrial cancer (EEC) and (ii) a Phase 2 multicenter, open-label, single-arm trial to evaluate adult patients with functional or non-functional, well-differentiated, locally advanced unresectable or metastatic neuroendocrine tumors (NETs) of the GI tract, lung, or pancreas who have received no more than two prior lines of therapy.